David Hadley

 David Frederick Hadley (born November 14, 1964) is an American businessman and former politician, who served in the California State Assembly, representing the 66th Assembly District, which consists of most of the South Bay region of Los Angeles.
 He is a member of the Republican Party.

-On November 4, 2014, Hadley defeated Democratic assembly member Al Muratsuchi by a margin of just 706 votes.
+On November 4, 2014, Hadley defeated Democratic assembly member Al Muratsuchi by a margin of just 706 votes in an upset.
 In 2016, Hadley was defeated in his own bid for reelection in a rematch with Muratsuchi.
 Prior to serving in the California State Assembly, Hadley was the Republican party chairman for the 66th assembly district and an entrepreneur and investment banker.

 Early life and education

 Hadley was born and raised in Fullerton, California and graduated from Servite High School in Anaheim.
 He received his bachelor's degrees in both Economics and History from Dartmouth College (1986), and he completed his Master of Science in Economic History at the London School of Economics (1994).